 Danger lights should be provided at machinery locations and turning points in the access path for guidance of transport vehicles.
 At bend/crossings of pathways/roadway proper indications should be displayed.

-Whenever a workman is required to climb up/ down on an excavation slope for working on shuttering, reinforcement at shafts, inclined tunnels, etc, s/he should do so with a safety rope tied securely to a safety belt and wearing safety helmet.
+Whenever a workman is required to climb up/ down on an excavation slope for working on shuttering, reinforcement at shafts, inclined tunnels, etc, he/she should do so with a safety rope tied securely to a safety belt and wearing safety helmet.
 Safety net should be provided below the work spot.

 Single person should not be permitted in the area of underground excavation alone.
 All entry and exits that is, check-in and check-out times should be recorded.